Rebook UK Driving Test After Fail: 10-Day Rule and Fees

 - Could route familiarity have prevented the fault?

-#How long should you wait before retaking?
+How long should you wait before retaking?

-#When to switch test centres
+When to switch test centres

 If your fail was caused by a feature specific to your test centre, a particular roundabout, a tricky one-way system, switching centres can help.
 But weigh the trade-off: a new centre means new routes you have not driven.
 Most candidates do better retaking at the same centre with extra route familiarisation.
+The should I travel for easier test guide covers the full cost-benefit calculation.

-#Retake pass rates
+Retake pass rates

 Frequently asked questions